philippec/PhFacebook/README.markdown

         [fb getAccessTokenForPermissions: [NSArray arrayWithObjects: @"read_stream", @"write_stream", nil]];
     * Just list the permissions you need in an array, or nil if you don't require special permissions.
     * There is a [list of permissions](http://developers.facebook.com/docs/authentication/permissions).
-    * Your delegate will get called with a dictionary.
+    * Your delegate's `tokenResult:` will get called with a dictionary.
 If `[[result valueForKey: @"valid"] boolValue]` is YES, the authorization request was successful.
+    * If PhFacebook needs to display some UI (such as the Facebook Authentication dialog), your delegate's `willShowUINotification:` will get called.
+Take this opportunity to notify the user via a Dock bounce, for instance.
     * If the authorization was not successful, check `[result valueForKey: @"error"]`.
     * __Note:__ the framework may put up an authorization window from Facebook.
 Subsequent requests are cached and/or hidden from the user as much as possible.
     * __Therefore:__ request a new token (and check its validity) for every series of operations.
 If some time elapses (for instance, you auto-check every hour), a new token is in order. _It is cheap to call this method_.